anngvu/retold/README.md

 # retold (retelling of linked data)

-Experimental Clojure library and CLI tool for translation between different linked data modeling frameworks/formats.
+Experimental Clojure library and CLI util for translation between different formats expected by different linked data tools/frameworks.
 A "retelling" often implies that some details can be lost because no exact translation is possible.

 The different frameworks/formats under consideration: